karttur/geoimagine02-docs/_posts/2020/2020-10-20-complete-install.markdown

 ## Introduction

 Karttur's GeoImagine Framework is a system for processing Big Spatial Data.
 It is not easy to setup and learn, but once you have it running it is more versatile than other systems.
-This post links to all the steps required for setting up the Framework in Macos.
+This post links to all the steps required for setting up the Framework in MacOS.

 ## Basic tools